SFPC/BeginningCodersBootcamp/02/readme.md

 # Bootcamp 02

+> topics today:
+> - random

 ### Homework review: show off your results on slack

 ### A: colors

-colors allows us to talk about painters algorithm (can't really demonstrate until colors, we need overlapping shapes). last line of code = "on top". discuss colors with `ofSetColor`, `ofBackground`, `ofFill` and `ofNoFill`, and opacity. demonstrate how the state of the colors wraps around to the beginning of the draw loop. best practices: if a function changes the color, at the end change it back to white, full opacity.
+Colors allows us to talk about the painters algorithm (can't really demonstrate until colors, we need overlapping shapes).
+The last line of code = "on top".
+Introduce `ofSetColor`, `ofBackground`, `ofFill` and `ofNoFill`, opacity, and how grays can be simplified to one number. demonstrate how the state of the colors wraps around to the beginning of the draw loop. best practices: if a function changes the color, at the end change it back to white, full opacity.

-## new sketch 04: "random"
+## new sketch 2.01: "random"

 for context, show some algorists' work: Molnar, Nees, Mohr, Nake, there was a moment around the use of computational randomness in art.